 Then there are the reclaimed woods.
 I have a stock of lumber that came out of the 1880s Macy's building in Brooklyn.
 I was commissioned to make a seating element for the newly remodeled building.
 Most of it is old growth Douglas Fir.
 This is going to find its way into some "city" bikes, though it could go in anything that likes a good story.
 That building was 10 stories high, and is now 20 stories.
 That wood that was harvested for this 1880 building probably started growing in about 1530.
 How is that for history, and a story?

 Another reclaimed wood I like to use is old wine or whiskey barrels.
 This is white oak, which is a bit heavy and dense, so I use it sparingly.
 But if you want to ride your bike to wineries, this is the wood for you.
 I hope to co-brand some of these frames with specific wineries or distilleries, and Glenmorangie had co-branded a set one year.
 They are absolutely gorgeous, and could be set up for road or gravel use.
-Keep in mind though that there is going to be about a one pound weight penalty in them.
+Keep in mind though that there is going to be about a one pound weight penalty in them from the white oak.

 Then there is reclaimed pallet wood.
 Once in a while I get some that I just have to save for a bike frame.
 Other times, I'll save it to make the shipping crate for you, and I bet you won't be able to throw it out either.